reproducible-agile/reproducible-agile.github.io/public/files/agile2018_proposal.md

     - Python scripting with QGIS
 4. Summary & Feedback [30 min.]

-Participants are required to register until **May 7 2018** via [opening a GitHub issue on the workshop repository]().
+Participants are required to register until **April 22 2018** (parallel to end of early registration for conference) via [opening a GitHub issue on the workshop repository]().
 The registration must include (i) a short description of experience in the technologies of the hands-on sessions, (ii) a summary of previously conducted computational work, ideally including the actual data and code as references, (iii) motivation or plans for future computer-based research, and (iv) preferred hands-on session.

 In case of a high number of publications, participants may be selected based on the submitted material.
-The number of hands-on sessions depends on room availability and participants' interests.
 Participants must bring their own computers and be prepared to install software before the workshop.

+The number and topics of hands-on sessions depend on room availability and participants' interests and will be announced on _May 15 2018_.

 ## 4. Short description of the intended length (half or full day) and the format of the workshop